aj326/Wearables-Data-Analysis/README.md

 ##File Structure

 I ran tree on the root dir.
+`tree`

-This is what it should look like
+This is what it should look like:

 <!-- language: lang-none -->
     .